ev3dev-lang-java/template-project-gradle/README.md

 - `opencv` - Whether to include OpenCV libraries.
 - `rxtx` - Whether to include RXTX library.
 - `userClasspath` - List of additional URLs for runtime Java classpath.
-- `jvmPrefix` - Commands which are prepended before the Java itself. **Keep at least one space character after each command.**
-  - `time ` - Can be used to measure the time for which the program runs.
+- `useTime` - Can be used to measure the time for which the program runs.
-  - `brickrun -- ` - Should be used when running the program on a brick with a display.
+- `useBrickman` - Should be used when running the program on a brick with a display.
-- `sudo` - If true, the program is launched under root.
+- `useSudo` - If true, the program is launched under root.
 - `jvmFlags` - Flags for Java **Keep at least one space character after each flag.**
   - `-Xlog:class+load=info,class+unload=info ` - Display the debugging info for class loading.
   - `-Xshare:on ` - Enable Class Data Sharing (recommended).